How to fix external drive not mounting issue on Mac without data loss?

 5. Have a check to ensure we have got all lost data back.

-Step 2:Repair unmountable external drive with Disk Utility
+Step 2:Repair this unmountable external drive with First Aid

 1. Launch Disk Utility.

 2. Click the icon of your unmountable external drive on the left sidebar.

 3. Click on the Erase button function on the top of the Disk Utility window.

 4. Complete the related information (name, format, scheme), then click Erase button to finish reformatting.

 In case you miss anything necessary, you can also try the alternative fixes as following if your external srive is not mounting on your Mac computer.